ismailessaidi11/Occupancy_detection/README.md

 # STM32 AI-Powered Room Monitoring System

 This project implements an AI-powered room monitoring system on an STM32 microcontroller.
-The system uses a sensor to measure various environmental parameters and predicts the occupancy status of a room.
+The system uses sensors to measure various environmental parameters and predicts the occupancy status of a room.
 The system leverages a neural network model to make predictions based on sensor data.

 ## Table of Contents